Houston Fire Museum Showcases History with Fun for Kids

 When horse-drawn steam engines first came into existence that was state of the art at the time!
 Fire Station #7 opened during this period.

 Those first paid firemen certainly did not have cushy jobs!
-According to posted information the rules of employment were very strict.
+According to posted information, the rules of employment were stringent.

 Every night they rotated the duty of an outside fire watch in two-hour shifts.
 Drinking on duty was punishable by firing.